Mair-E/Milestone-Project-1/README.md

 Expectation - I want reassurance of the reputation of the company.
 Result - There is an example of a customer review on all 3 pages of the site from a variety of sources so customers can gage that the company has a good reputation and is worth while using.

--Owner
+* Owner

 Expectation - I want to be able to add new services and update the site easily.
-Result -
+Result - The code is displayed clearly so users can quickly find the Services section on the services.html page to update.

 Expectation - I want to be able to remove reviews if need be.
-Result -
+Result - The code is displayed clearly so users can quickly find the Customer Review section  of all pages to update.

 Expectation - I want to be able to have a booking form.
-Result -
+Result - If you navigate through the navigation bar to Book / Contact pager there is a clear form for customers to fill out.

 ### Validator Testing
 HTML